webtechnicist/pgsql-rhel-docker/README.md

 # This image will expose SSH, PgSQL and PgPool ports from  the container and will run on pivate IP 10.145.182.101.

-# On first run it will initialize PgSQL database at /opt/db/dev-db-01:/var/lib/pgsql location.
+# On first run it will initialize PgSQL database at /opt/db/dev-db-01 (host) ie. /var/lib/pgsql in container location.

 # You can start and stop PgSQL and PgPool services with blow commands.